Warning: Graphic Content

 The captive bolt was designed for cattle and other food animals and not intended for horses.

-Production lines must continue to move in order to meet quotas, workers regularly do not have time to strike the horses accurately enough to stun them.
+Production lines must continue to move and move quickly in order to meet its quotas, and workers regularly do not have time to strike the horses accurately enough to stun them.

 Terrified horses have longer necks than cattle, and throw their heads around wildly, trying to avoid being struck by the captive bolt, causing workers to make hurried and repeated blows.